haeyamtaiy/Apodemus_research/README.md

 This step was tested on a small subset of data with and without parallel and timed using the function 'time'
 - without parallel on 5 files: 49.965seconds
 - with parallel on same 5 files: 13.83seconds
+Therefore, using parallel is much quicker and will speed up this step

-First need to copy all the input files and the nt_v5 database onto the hpc cluster **Loop**
+First need to copy all the input files and the nt_v5 database onto the hpc cluster and then submit (qsub) the script.
+**Loop**

 ```